aws-amplify/learn/README.md

 When you run the terminal command `amplify push` and follow the prompts, Amplify CLI pushes the configurations from the Learn app to create these resources using AWS CloudFormation.

-### Modifying data for the Learn app
+### Modifying Data for the Learn App

 The Learn app uses the [CMS from Amplify Studio](https://docs.amplify.aws/console/data/content-management/) to manage data for the app.
 To set this up, follow these steps:

 1. First, make sure the backend environment has been pushed up to the cloud.
 2. Run `amplify console` in terminal and choose `AWS console` as your option.
-   - This should open the AWS Amplify Console in your browser.
+   - This action should open the AWS Amplify Console in your web browser.
 3. In the left navigation menu, click on "Amplify Studio settings".
 4. Enable Amplify Studio by toggling it on.
 5. Once it's done setting up, go back to your terminal and run `amplify console`.